Shaivism: South India

+Shiva in the opening verse of the Periyapuranam:

+"Omneity is He who is rare to be comprehended And expressed in words by all the worlds; In His crest rest the crescent and the flood;

+Limitless is His effulgence; He dances in the Ambalam.
+We hail and adore His ankleted flower-feet."

-Shaivism was the predominant tradition in South India, co-existing with Buddhism and Jainism, before the Vaishnava Alvars launched the Bhakti movement in the 7th century, and influential Vedanta scholars such as Ramanuja developed a philosophical and organizational framework that helped Vaishnavism expand.
+Shaivism was the predominant tradition in South India, co-existing with Buddhism and Jainism, before the Vaishnava Alvars launched the Bhakti movement in the 7th century, and influential Vedanta scholars such as Ramanuja developed a philosophical and organisational framework that helped Vaishnavism expand.
 Though both traditions of Hinduism have ancient roots, given their mention in the epics such as the Mahabharata, Shaivism flourished in South India much earlier.

 The Mantramarga of Shaivism, according to Alexis Sanderson, provided a template for the later though independent and highly influential Pancaratrika treatises of Vaishnavism.
 This is evidenced in Hindu texts such as the Isvarasamhita, Padmasamhita, and Paramesvarasamhita.

-The 7th to 8th-century Shore Temple at Mahabalipuram is a UNESCO World Heritage site.
+The 7th- to 8th-century Shore Temple at Mahabalipuram is a UNESCO World Heritage site.
 It features thousands of Shaivism-related sculptures.

 Along with the Himalayan region stretching from Kashmir through Nepal, the Shaiva tradition in South India has been one of the largest sources of preserved Shaivism-related manuscripts from ancient and medieval India.
 The region was also the source of Hindu arts, temple architecture, and merchants who helped spread Shaivism into southeast Asia in early 1st millennium CE.

 There are tens of thousands of Hindu temples where Shiva is either the primary deity or reverentially included in anthropomorphic or aniconic form (lingam, or svayambhu).
 Numerous historic Shaiva temples have survived in Tamil Nadu, Kerala, parts of Andhra Pradesh and Karnataka.
-Gudimallam is the oldest known lingam and has been dated to between 3rd to 1st-century BCE.
+Gudimallam is the oldest known lingam and has been dated to between 3rd- to 1st-century BCE.
 It is a carved five feet high stone lingam with an anthropomorphic image of Shiva on one side.
 This ancient lingam is in Chittoor district of Andhra Pradesh.